lilsliceofbread/jscone/README.md

 my attempt a json parser in c

+resources used: json.org, VoxelRift's video on how to build an equation parser

 - single header

-- only parsing, no writing
+- only parsing, no writing (yet)

-- creates n-ary tree of values (names of name: value pairs are just nodes pointing to a child)
+- creates n-ary tree of values

 run example with: